steinwurf/adb.py/README.rst

 adb.py
 ======

-The `adb.py` project allow performing tasks on multiple connected Android devices simultaneously.
+`adb.py` allow tasks to be performed on multiple connected Android devices simultaneously.
 This is very useful when you need to perform the same task on many devices e.g. installing an `apk`.

-Currently the `adb.py` tool will perform the specified task on all connected devices.

 .. contents:: Table of Contents:
    :local: